Billionaire Profile

 Rise to Success

-Under Jeremy Jacobs Sr.'s leadership, Delaware North expanded to become a global hospitality and food service giant.
+Under Jeremy Jacobs' leadership, Delaware North grew into a global powerhouse in hospitality and food service.
 The company operates in lodging, sporting, airport, gaming, and entertainment industries.
-Jacobs acquired the Boston Bruins in 1975.
-He oversaw the team's success, including the 2011 Stanley Cup victory.
-He also funded and oversaw the construction of Boston's TD Garden.
+He acquired the Boston Bruins in 1975.
+In 2011, the Bruins won the Stanley Cup under his ownership.
+Jacobs served as Chairman of the NHL Board of Governors starting in 2007.

 Key Business Strategies